Foolproof Instant Pot Long-Grain Rice – Fast & Easy!

 Batch Cooked Rice Convenience

-Anyway, as you can see it’s super easy to cook a larger batch of rice at one time and enjoy it for several days in completely different ways.
+As you can see it’s easy to cook a larger batch of rice at one time and enjoy it for several days in completely different ways.

 Since the rice is already cooked those rice dishes come together in minutes.
 Planned Leftovers, bebe!